Skip to content

 Example 1 - Launching the Sample AWT/Swing Application

-On the Start Page of Rapise, click on the Fetch Samples button to make sure you have all of the latest samples available.
+On the Start Page of Rapise, click the Fetch Samples button to ensure you have all the latest samples available.

 1